ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-2.md

 ### Short Question 2 Part B

 > Assume current mortgage rates are at 4%.
 The day of the announcement, what do
-> you think would happen to the price of a fixed-rate passthrough MBS with a 6%
+> you think would happen to the price of a fixed-rate passthrough
+> mortgage-backed security (MBS) with a 6% coupon?
+What about an MBS with a 3%
 > coupon?
-What about an MBS with a 3% coupon?

 The price of a fixed-rate passthrough MBS with a 6-percent coupon would decline:
 Its coupon rate (6%) is above-market (4%).
 Eliminating the mortgage interest